AayushDamai/CS310PPS/readme.md

 # Patient Portal System

 ## Overview
-The Patient Portal System is a website and/or app developed by Marshall Health to enhance communication between patients and healthcare stuff.
+The Patient Portal System is a website and/or app developed to enhance communication between patients and healthcare stuff.
 This system enables patients to:
 - Schedule and manage appointments
 - Access medical records securely
 - Communicate with healthcare professionals